lucadt/testminer/README.md

 we removed all the method signatures that are prefixed with one of the class-under-test.
 The file *packages_to_filter.txt* contains the prefixes that are filtered.

 The snapshot date for the data is *19-02-2017*.
-If you desire to get obtain an updated set of strings you can execute three steps otherwise TestMiner is ready to be used (see step 4.).
+If you desire to obtain an updated set of strings you can execute three steps otherwise TestMiner is ready to be used (see step 4.).

 ### 1. Download Maven Central index (optional)